Migration from PostgreSQL database to Microsoft SQL Server

 exchange-reporter-plus-installation-directory-host

-8. Enter the Host Name, Database Name, and Port number of MS SQL Server.
+8. Enter the Host Name, Database Name, and Port number of Microsoft SQL Server.

-9. Note: If you want to enable SSL Connection to secure the MS SQL migration, then make sure you have followed all the steps given in this guide.
+9. Note: If you want to enable SSL Connection to secure the Microsoft SQL migration, then make sure you have followed all the steps given in this guide.

 11. Note: Data will remain in the default PostgreSQL database even after the migration regardless of the option you choose.
-However, only the MS SQL database will be active and used.
+However, only the Microsoft SQL database will be active and used.

 12. Select the SQL Server instance from the list of available instances.